Profile

 2. 2

-Melt 10 g of margarine in a saucepan and gently sweat the onion until translucent.
-Add the red cabbage and briefly sauté together.
+Melt 10 g butter or margarine in a heavy saucepan and gently cook the onion over medium heat until translucent.

 3. 3